FerasCodes/The-Collector/README.md

 # The-Collector

-The Collector a bash Generator.
+The Collector is a bash generator.
 It categorizes commands from a JSON file and allows users to select which commands to include in the generated bash script.

 ## Features